Berkshire Workforce Area Industry Employment Trends 2017 Third Quarter – 2018 Third Quarter

-|Sector/Sector Title||First Quarter Employment 2013||First Quarter Employment 2014||Yr/Yr Employment Change||Yr/Yr Employment % Change|
+|Sector/Sector Title||No. of Establishments||Third Quarter Employment 2017||Third Quarter Employment 2018||Yr/Yr Employment % Change|

 The Workforce Competitiveness Trust Fund will provide up to $500,000 to the Berkshire Region to develop a sectoral training strategy for critical industries in the region.
 The MassHire Berkshire Workforce Board will be taking the lead in developing a strategy for the healthcare and applied technology industries in our regoin.
 The MassHire Berkshire Workforce Board will also be partnering with Older Worker Community Based Organizations to apply for an older worker component to assit the travel/tourism and retail industries.
 For more information, please contact Heather Boulger at (413) 442-7177.

 Berkshire Compact for Education – Raising the aspirations of young people for college and career readiness.
 Youth Programs include College Visits for 3rd & 6th graders; Eighth Grade North County Career Fair; Readiness Center; Wee Read Berkshire County; 1Berkshire Youth Leadership Program; and Berkshire United Way’s You First!
 Day of Caring.